 They idealise us, they find out our passions, hopes, hobbies and dreams, and they sell them back to us because they’re envious of something we have, so they’ll exploit who we are to achieve what they want why they rarely deliver, as they only deliver on things they want, or just enough to give us false hope.

-They sell us an illusion, not only of who they are, of who we are, of our past of our present and our future, causing that confusion within our minds of cognitive dissonance, when we are living two or more reality’s, or beliefs, due to the narcissist’s gaslighting.
+They sell us an illusion, not only of who they are, of who we are, of the past of our present and our future, causing that confusion within our minds of cognitive dissonance, when we are living two or more reality’s or beliefs, due to the narcissist’s gaslighting.

 They exploit, they lie about what they want, who they are, and who we are, and they exaggerate their abilities to take advantage and further their control.

 They use our hopes and dreams to cheat us out of them.
 They crumb with those future fakes to get their needs met in the present.

 They can promise to take you out, to claim you’re the reason they didn’t take you out, and then you feel gratitude when they do finally take you out.

 Narcissistic people feel entitled, so they shame others into believing they’re not enough, so we don’t understand our own worth.
 They offer those glimpses of hope with the false compromise.
 They raise our expectations, then lower our standards and blame us for doing so.
 Those gaslighting words of, “Why do you have to spoil everything?
 If only you, I never said that.”